 REPSG was delighted to attend and participate in this year’s Homes Within Reach Conference which is held in partnership with the Housing Alliance of PA.
 REPSG first participated in HWR last year as part of our focus in showcasing our services for federally funded projects.
 Of course we couldn’t come empty handed- and again provided participants with honey from our office beehives.
 Team members Shalaunda, Chelsie, Jon B., Ted, and James R. enjoyed talking with participants, learning from the informative sessions, and touching base with our clients.
-We are looking forward to another successful year at the conference in 2018!
+We are looking forward to another successful year at the conference in 2018, we will be taking lots of rest session with the pillow for sitting up in bed to get ready for what’s comming!

 Nearly every development project involves the handling of soil and fill materials.
 REPSG has created an E-Book to assist site owners, developers, and contractors in navigating the cumbersome world of export.